AndriiHavryliuk1/batchEditingService/README.txt

 with body but without params:
-	works as described in the example byt data should be in "data" property for example:
+	works as described in the example but data should be in "data" property for example:

 	url: http://localhost:3000/batch